wp-plugins/jigoshop/readme.txt

 == Changelog ==

+= 1.9.3 - 2014-05-15 =
+* New: "New" order status.
+* Fix: First activation warnings.
+* Fix: Taxes are calculated even when not set for base country.
+* Fix: Database version checking on PHP 5.5.
+* Fix: Ability to add taxes to single state.
+Thanks to elitistdogg!
+* Fix: Order email warnings.
+* Fix: Properly display variation details.
+Thanks to Jared Weiss!
+* Fix: `jigoshop_localize_script()` now works properly.
+* Improve: Remove lots of backwards compatibility code from Jigoshop_Options class.
+WARNING: Old plugins may stop working!
+* Improve: Use `jigoshop_localize_script()` in order to avoid problems with external jQuery versions.
 = 1.9.2 - 2014-05-13 =
 * New: System Info icon.
 * Improved: Code formatting of settings and tax classes.